Welcome to Ladybug Hill Farm

 Current Breeding Program: Show Quality Boers with Top Pedigrees

-Over the years, Ladybug Hill Farm has improved the herd dramatically and continue to add high quality bucks.
+Over the years, Ladybug Hill Farm has improved the herd dramatically and continues to add high quality bucks.
 All of the goats are registered with the American Boer Goat Association.
 With my experience in breeding performance horses, I understood the necessity of producing top quality offspring with proven bloodlines and sound conformation.
 When bringing in new genetics, the focus is on productivity AND show credentials.
 In order to keep the herd small, most kids produced each year will be offered for sale.

-In regards to conformation, I pay particular attention to soundness of legs and feet.
+In regards to conformation, I pay particular attention to soundness.
 My ideal goat would resemble the large, hardy South African goat that grazes over long distances and that has a strong back and hind leg capable of allowing the goat to stand up on its hind legs to reach higher browsing branches.
-The trend in the U.S. show ring is to breed animals that can be posed beautifully but that actually have shallow jaws, bad feet, front legs outside the frame, short hips, overly straight hocks and unhealthy obesity.
+The trend in the U.S. show ring is to breed animals that can be posed beautifully but that may have shallow jaws, bad feet, front legs outside the frame, short hips, overly straight hocks and unhealthy obesity.
 None of these characteristics are desirable and U.S. breeders should consider the long range impact on the breed type.
 I would like to see the successful show ring type resemble a true meat type with sound structure and optimal substance that can be raised economically for its original purpose.

 General Management